Alan J. Smith (architect): Personal life

 Smith married Ellen in 1972 and together they have one son, Elliot who was educated at Durham Chorister School, The Royal Grammar, Newcastle upon Tyne, and York University, where he read psychology.
 The family currently live on a small country estate on the outskirts of Durham City, and split their time between Durham and their other home in Chelsea.

 Smith is a qualified pilot, plays the drums, sails, gardens and collects cars.
 He also mentors young emerging artists and designers.

-Unfortunately good things DO have to come to an end!

-In 2016 Smith was advised that his wife of nearly fifty years, was diagnosed with a degenerative brain disorder.
-Smith had to decide whether he should continue with or dissolve the practice.
-There really was no contest.
-Smith was adamant that he must devote every living minute to his wife's treatment, as indeed she had nursed him previously through two life-threatening illness in 1995 and 2013.

-So in August of that year he left behind a glittering and happy career.
-Now, hardly a day goes by without there being an image on local, and occasionally national, television of one of the buildings he has designed reshaping the environmental skyline.

-His final commissions were fittingly in the region, the Parsons Building for Newcastle College, a rather tired looking 60's tower block which the practice re-imaged leaving an exciting twelve storey building on the Newcastle urban landscape, and the Garden Inn for Hilton and Sunderland Football Club, both long term clients of Smith.